 Having a concussion is the hardest thing I ever experienced in life.
 You are not the “old” you anymore but you are also still not the “new” you, so who is this person somewhere in between?
 Figuring everything out can be such an emotional rollercoaster.
-When I thought about concussions in general before I had my accident, I just thought there would be only some physical symptoms for a couple of weeks and that’s it.
+When I thought about concussions in general before I had my accident, I just thought there would be only some physical concussion symptoms for a couple of weeks and that’s it.
 Now after almost 4 years of having post-concussion symptoms I know that it’s way more than that!
-The emotional part is definitely harder.
+The emotional concussion symptoms are definitely harder.

-My first year was a rollercoaster of emotions
+My first year was a rollercoaster - Concussion and emotional symptoms

 After I got my concussion due to a scooter accident, I had a lot of physical symptoms.
 My doctor told me to rest and that they should go away within a few weeks.
 Emotionally this wasn’t hard, I just had to “wait” until they would go away.
 Easy right?.
 Everything should be fine within a few weeks.
 I pushed myself to do my work and didn’t listen to my body at all.
 The rollercoaster of emotions started when my symptoms didn’t go away after those weeks.
 I panicked and since that moment, it became such an emotional rollercoaster for me.